objcio/articles/2014-07-08-sandbox-scripting.md

 What's going on behind the scenes?

-As you may have guessed by the fact that scripts can only run once asynchronously, the code is now run out of process using XPC.
+As you may have guessed by the fact that scripts can only run once asynchronously, the code is now executed out of process using XPC.
 Just as iOS 8 uses XPC to make sure extensions don't affect the calling application in any way, a running script has no access to the address space of your calling application.

 If you look at the `keySenderPIDAttr` attribute in an incoming event descriptor, you'll see that the process ID belongs to `/usr/libexec/lsboxd`, not your own application.
 This mysterious process is presumably the Launch Services sandbox daemon.
 In any case, your requests to another process are most certainly being marshaled.